Siva-Sai22/Block_blog/README.md

 2. Start the backend server: Navigate to the `backend/` directory and run `node index.js`.

-3. Start the frontend server: Navigate to the `frontend/` directory and run `npm start`.
+3. Start the frontend server: Navigate to the `frontend/` directory and run `npm run dev`.

 ## Usage